faustinacheng/BugYourSpot/README.md

 Other possible statuses: 400 Bad Request and relevant error message if endTime is before startTime/required fields are not passed in/in the wrong format

-`GET /reservation/getClient`
+`GET api/v1/reservation/getClient?clientId={}`
-Description: Get all clients that are registered with our reservation service.
-Mainly used for testing purposes, will require root permissions to access.\
+Description: Get the client shema from a registered client ID.\
-Example Usage: `/reservations/getClient?clientId=1`
+Example Usage: `api/v1/reservation/getClient?clientId=1`

 Response: 200 OK and client information